How to Spend a Weekend in Vienna, Austria

 How to Get Around Vienna

-By car: We traveled to Vienna with our own car from Salzburg, where I live, so for our visit to the Schloss, we grabbed our car from the parking garage near our hotel.
+By car: We traveled to Vienna with our own car from Salzburg, where I live, so for our visit to the Schloss Schönbrunn, we grabbed our car from the parking garage near our hotel.
+A car is not necessary within the city but definitely useful for day trips outside Vienna.

 → If you don't have your own car, you can rent one in Vienna.

-By Uber: Vienna is a great place to grab an Uber and the prices are pretty affordable to get around with the ease and convience of a car.
+By Uber: Vienna is a great place to grab an Uber and the prices are pretty affordable to get around with ease and convenience.

 By public transport: Vienna is connected with a fabulous public transport system including buses, S-Bahns, metros and trains; you're bound to be able to get where you need to go with public transport.